StarSheriff2/Salsa-Bachata-Summit-2020/README.md

 > This is fully responsive website for an annual Salsa festival.
 Advanced CSS was used to build this website, such as CSS Grids, Flexbox, Bootsrap and SAAS.

-This is the capstone project for Microverse's HTML & CSS module.
+This is a the capstone project for Microverse's HTML & CSS module.
 The project is based on this website [CC-Global-Summit](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

 The requirements of the project were the following: